-In general, the admissions committee likes applicants to have three or more years of work experience before applying.
-But the quality of the overall experience matters much more than length.
+The admissions committee generally likes applicants to have three or more years of work experience before applying.
+But the quality of the overall experience matters much more length of time.

 Whether your pre-MBA experience is at Goldman Sachs or your family’s business, the admissions team will look for steady progression.

 Business schools strive to create the leaders of tomorrow.
-The admissions committee wants to see that you have a framework already in place in this all-important area.
-Lots of applicants worry about how the admissions team will perceive their leadership skills if they’ve never actually held a management position.
+The admissions committee wants to see that you already have a framework in this all-important area.
+Many applicants worry about how the admissions team will perceive their leadership skills if they’ve never actually held a management position.

 However, your leadership examples don’t need to be your most extraordinary life or professional achievements.
-Applicants can call upon times when they’ve lead sports teams, student groups, etc.
+Applicants can call upon times when they’ve led sports teams, student groups, etc.

 Successful leadership examples should show how you motivated other people.
 Did you bring out their passions?
-Or, did you educate and help them see organizational priorities in new ways?
+Or did you educate and help them see organizational priorities in new ways?
 The work of a leader energizes or improves the work of others.
-Find anecdotes from your professional and extracurricular background that illustrate this kind of behavior.
+Find anecdotes from your professional and extracurricular background that illustrate this behavior.

 Define the leadership challenges you faced, not the management ones.
 Collecting impressive titles does not make someone a great leader.
 However, helping a team overcome significant challenges does.

-When evaluating your MBA candidacy, keep in mind that in the adcomm’s view, your past is a strong predictor of how involved you’ll be on campus if admitted.
-Ultimately, leadership examples from college, on the job, and during your time at business school signal to future employers how you would perform in their organization.
+When evaluating your MBA candidacy, remember that in the adcomm’s view, your past is a strong predictor of how involved you’ll be on campus if admitted.
+Ultimately, leadership examples from college, on the job, and your time at business school signal future employers how you would perform in their organization.

 Intellectual aptitude, meanwhile, will be judged based on your submitted GMAT or GRE scores as well as your undergraduate GPA and major.
 A solid 3.2 overall GPA from an Economics or Chemistry major will weigh more heavily than a 3.8 GPA in the Arts or Humanities.

-The admissions process at a growing number of business schools now includes video essays, team-based discussions, and group interviews.
-These additions ensure the applicant has the appropriate interpersonal skills for success and will fit in well with the program’s culture.
+The admissions process at many business schools now includes video essays, team-based discussions, and group interviews.
+These additions ensure the applicant has the appropriate interpersonal skills for success and will fit well with the program’s culture.

 Business schools want students who will play nice with others.
-Watching how someone interacts with peers before anyone’s even admitted can be very telling.
+Watching how someone interacts with peers before anyone gets admitted can be very telling.
 Your application and interview should support those individual attributes that make you a great candidate and person overall.
 They should reveal your understanding of the school’s culture.
 Finally, they must convey that you will be a terrific fit if admitted.

-Round two application deadlines are just around the corner.
+Round one application deadlines are now upon us.
 By evaluating your MBA candidacy in these four areas, you’ll boost your chances of making it to the interview stage and beyond.